 5 Things to Consider When Choosing a Mentor

-- Have an open mind: when it comes to finding a mentor, expand beyond people who have held your position, supervise you and those who work or have worked in your field or industry.
+When finding a mentor, expand beyond people who have held your position, supervised you and those who work or have worked in your field or industry.

-- Consider diversity when choosing a mentor: by choosing someone different from you, you’ll gain different ways of thinking, perspectives and approaches
+By choosing someone different from you, you’ll gain insight into new ways of thinking, diverse perspectives, approaches and life experiences.

-- Allow your mentor to become your champion or advocate: the best mentors will connect you to the people you need to know, guide your professional decisions and help you navigate opportunities and challenges.
+The best mentors will connect you to the people you need to know, guide your professional decisions and help you navigate.

-- Find a mentor that can lead you to larger opportunities: share your goals and big ideas with your mentor and ask them how they can support you in reaching them.
-Ask for connections, organizations to join and strategies they’ve used to achieve their success.
+Share your goals and big ideas with your mentor and ask them how they can support you in reaching them.
+Ask for connections, organizations to join and strategies they’ve used to achieve their own successes.

 In case you missed it, a few other fun reads on:

 - Caring for your body today and every day